RoelKluin/ranting.rs/README.md

   Debug traits within `say!()`.

 - A given Ranting Enum or Struct can also be inflected to plural or singular.
 To force plurality use `+`, for a singular use `-`.
-If prependeded by `#var` or `$var`, plurality of the noun is adapted to the numeric variable var.
+If prependeded by `$var` or `#var`, plurality of the noun is adapted to the numeric variable var.
 Which is displayed, unless prepended with a '?'.
-The number is converted to a word for `$var`.
+The number is converted to a word for `#var`.
 Other words within the placeholder are adapted accordingly as well.

 - A Noun or pronoun is displayed dependent on its leading character or string marker.